This stormwater service expansion is the result of a road transfer from the Province of Nova Scotia to Halifax Regional Municipality.

 Ice and snow in roadside drains are a normal occurrence.
 Halifax Water does not take any action for ice and snow unless a culvert is blocked with ice and the flow is impeded; Halifax Water endeavours to remove any blockage to assist the flow.

-HRM funds its portion of stormwater expenses for the impervious surfaces in the right-of-way (streets, sidewalks, packed gravel road shoulders, etc.) through a right-of-way (ROW) charge.
-Halifax Water collects this $40 annual charge on behalf of HRM.
+HRM currently funds its portion of stormwater expenses through the ROW charge.
+Halifax Water collects this charge on behalf of HRM.
+A full breakdown of stormwater rates is available here.

-These stormwater charges will come into effect on June 1, 2022, pending the outcome of the Application to the NSUARB this fall.
+These stormwater charges will come into effect on June 1, 2022.

 The flow of stormwater through and around our entire community must be managed to protect your property, public transportation infrastructure and the environment.